jSherz/jsj-blog/_drafts/terraform-vs-cdk.md

 There are few things I find more satisfying than performing a large refactoring in IaC without any disruptions or changes to live resources.
-In Terraform, you can move whole groups of resources, change their local name (akin to an ID in CDK) and not have any impact on what's live in AWS.
+In Terraform, you can move whole groups of resources, change their logical name (akin to an ID in CDK) and not have any impact on what's live in AWS.
 Terraform state modification can go very wrong, just like a git rebase or similarly powerful tools, but to an expert user it's invaluable.
 In CDK, resources are named based